octimot/StoryToolkitAI/docs/architecture/tk-engine-boundary.md

 Engine events indicate that something happened or state may have changed.

 For queue and search workflows, an interface retrieves a copied engine snapshot after receiving an event or polling tick.
-Snapshot synchronization remains a release-hardening requirement.
+Queue snapshots are copied while the queue state lock is held, and search snapshots are copied during a short session-registry lock section.
 Event payloads are not the only source of authoritative state when the engine provides a query method.

+Event emission is synchronous in the emitter's thread.
+The emitter snapshots its listener list under its listener lock, releases that lock, and gives each listener a separate deep copy of the event.
+A listener may therefore mutate a nested list or dictionary without changing the producer's event or the copy delivered to another listener.
+Listener exceptions are logged and do not stop later listeners.

 ### Tk updates stay on the Tk thread

 Engine listeners may be called from worker threads.

-The Tk listener only places events into a thread-safe Python queue.
-A bounded callback scheduled by the Tk-owning thread polls that queue and performs event handling.
+The Tk listener, `receive_engine_event(...)`, only checks whether events are still accepted and puts accepted events into a `SimpleQueue`.
+The Tk-owning thread schedules `_poll_engine_events()` when the UI object is constructed, before `mainloop()` starts.
+Each poll handles at most 100 events and schedules the next poll 25 milliseconds later.
+Events received before `mainloop()` stay in the inbox until the poll callback can run.
 Processing threads therefore do not call Tk methods or wait for Tk to process an event.

+One handler failure is logged without stopping the rest of the current batch or the next poll.
+Repeated `job.changed` events share one pending idle queue refresh, and that refresh reads a fresh engine snapshot.
+Delayed window observers revalidate the target window and shutdown state before calling UI code.

 Shutdown stops the Tk poller, and listener calls that observe the shutdown state return without enqueueing.
 Rejection is intentionally best-effort rather than atomic with queue insertion: an event already entering concurrently may reach the abandoned queue after polling stops.
 It is discarded safely when the UI object is released and cannot update Tk.